-Our multidisciplinary PhD programme is offered by the United Nations University – Maastricht Economic and social Research institute on Innovation and Technology (UNU-MERIT) and its School of Governance at Maastricht University (UM).
-The programme provides advanced training in the knowledge and skills most relevant to the economics of technology and innovation, and to governance, social protection and public policy analysis.
-Built around core courses for all fellows, the programme also offers specialised courses in governance, public policy and the economics of technology.
-Our programme trains fellows to become scholars and practitionersin the fields of governance and the economics of technology.
+Our multidisciplinary Ph.D. program is offered by the United Nations University – Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT) and its School of Governance at Maastricht University (UM).
+The program provides advanced training in the knowledge and skills most relevant to the economics of technology and innovation, and to governance, social protection and public policy analysis.
+Built around core courses for all fellows, the program also offers specialized courses in governance, public policy and the economics of technology.
+Our program trains fellows to become scholars and practitioners in the fields of governance and the economics of technology.
 The focus of both the training and research aspects is on making systems economically, financially and socially more sustainable.

 User Review( votes)

 During the first year, fellows complete basic compulsory training to lay a foundation for their future research.
 The second semester involves elective courses which engage fellows in the topics in the topics in which the institute specializes.
 These courses vary from year to year depending on the interest of the fellows and faculty.
 The first year ends by writing a thesis proposal, which is presented to the institute at the end of the academic year.
 Successful completion of the first year is followed by dissertation research and writing.
 Dissertation topics fit into any of the institute’s seven research themes:

 Course Level: PhD